The Gambling Law Review: Netherlands

 There are several forms of gambling that are exempt from the requirement to be licensed and, therefore, can be offered without the provider breaching Article 1(1)(a) of the Act, conditional upon applicable conditions being satisfied.
 Such forms include promotional games of chance and small-scale gambling.

 In terms of the scope of the prohibition on promoting unlicensed games of chance, a January 2019 decision of the District Court of The Hague confirmed that it includes activities typically undertaken by affiliates.
-Case law has established that the prohibition does not include payment services.
-The prohibition on promoting unlicensed games of chance will be expanded by the Remote Gaming Act so as to cover the facilitation of such games, and will encompass other intermediary service providers, such as payment service providers.
+Case law had established that the prohibition does not include payment services; however, this has been superseded by regulatory reforms.
+The prohibition on promoting unlicensed games of chance expanded on 1 April 2021 so as to capture the facilitation of these games, and it encompasses a broader range of service providers than just those involved in advertising alone, such as payment service providers and software providers.

-This line of case law also resulted in the introduction of a transparent licence allocation process in 2016 for the award of the single horse-race betting licence (valid between 2017 and 2022).
-The 2011 decision has also shaped legal discourse around the licensing process for the licences for non-incidental games of chance, as well as filtering through to the level of local municipalities in terms of premises licences for slot machine arcades.
+This line of case law also resulted in the introduction of a transparent licence allocation process in 2016 and 2021 for the award of the single horse-race betting licence.
+The 2011 decision has also shaped legal discourse around the licensing process for the licences for non-incidental games of chance (e.g., charity lotteries), as well as filtering through to the level of local municipalities in terms of premises licences for slot machine arcades.

 The Gambling Authority, which is based in The Hague, is an independent regulatory organisation tasked with the supervision and enforcement of the Act, including the award of licences available pursuant to the Act.

 While land-based gambling is permitted and regulated, remote gambling is no longer prohibited, given the introduction of a legal basis for the Gambling Authority to award remote gambling licences.
-These legislative changes entered into force on 1 April 2021.
-As noted elsewhere in this chapter, a few other opportunities currently prevail for some forms of gambling, offered pursuant to existing licences, to be provided via the internet.
+The associated legislative changes entered into force on 1 April 2021.

 The provision of casino gambling is subject to a monopoly, held since its inception in the 1970s, by Holland Casino, which is owned by the state.
 Holland Casino operates 14 venues nationwide, providing both table and machine gaming.